michaelgreenacre/CODAinPractice/00_README.md

 amphipod_ratios.R: script related to the article "The selection and analysis of fatty acid ratios: A new approach for the univariate and multivariate analysis of fatty acid trophic markers in marine pelagic organisms", by Martin Graeve and Michael Greenacre, Limnology & Oceanography Methods (2020)

 amphipods.csv: data set for R script above

+copepod_ratios.R: script related to the article "The selection and analysis of fatty acid ratios: A new approach for the univariate and multivariate analysis of fatty acid trophic markers in marine pelagic organisms", by Martin Graeve and Michael Greenacre, Limnology & Oceanography Methods (2020)

+copepods.csv: data set for R script above